Quanglee369/Machine-learning-classification-model-building/README.md

-# Here is the link of my dataset : https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud

 # Machine-learning-classification-model-building
 In this project I create model that predict the fraudulent  credits transactions.
 After choosing the best model I also dive in the data and see the correlations of other features to the predicted variable.
 In this project I've ultilized:
 - Basic data analytics process to check the distribution, clean the data and split data into train/test sets in python